thiagopnts/kaleidoscope/README.md

 `options.muted` to define if the video should start muted.
 Defaults to `false`.

+`options.initialYaw` number to define initial yaw of 360, should be in degrees(45, 90, 180 etc).

 `options.loop` to define if the video should loop.
 Defaults to `false`.

 `options.onError` callback to when something goes wrong.